Teen Behavior vs Mental Illness

 Knowing the difference between normal teenage behavior and possible mental health disorders

-(855) 940-6229 Verify Insurance Typical teenage behavior patterns can change dramatically, often in what feels like the blink of an eye for their parents.
+Typical teenage behavior patterns can change dramatically, often in what feels like the blink of an eye for their parents.
 Teenagers are known to be moody, complete with mood swings and odd behavioral changes.
-They may engage in more rebellious behaviors, including sneaking behind their parent's backs or trying out substances.
-Many psychiatric disorders also emerge for the first time in adolescence, which means that parents may need to remain on the lookout for changes in a teen's behavior that could signify a severe mental health problem.1
+They may engage in more rebellious behaviors, including sneaking behind their parent’s backs or trying out substances.
+Many psychiatric disorders also emerge for the first time in adolescence, which means that parents may need to remain on the lookout for changes in a teen’s behavior that could signify a severe mental health problem.1 If you believe that your teen is struggling with a mental health condition, call 855.940.6229 to learn more about our teen treatment programs.

 What is Normal Teen Behavior?